-As a consequence, the left-hand side of this inequality (the sought error estimate) can be bounded above using inequality (3.19), giving the following a posteriori error.
-Theorem 3.1 Let δx_f be the solution to the problem (3.5) and λ_f the corresponding Lagrange multiplier to the constraint in (3.5) such that the couple (δx_f , λ_f) satisfies (3.6).
-Analogously, let δx_c be the solution to (3.12) and λ_c the corresponding Lagrange multiplier such that (δx_c , λ_c) satisfies (3.13).
+As a consequence, the left-hand side of this inequality (the sought error estimate) can be bounded above using inequality (3.13), giving the following a posteriori error.

+Theorem 3.1 Let δx_f be the solution to the problem (3.5) and λ_f the corresponding Lagrange multiplier to the constraint in (3.5) such that the couple $(\delta x_f, \lambda_f)$ satisfies (3.6).
+Analogously, let δx_c be the solution to (3.9) and λ_c the corresponding Lagrange multiplier such that $(\delta x_c, \lambda_c)$ satisfies (3.10).
 Then the a posteriori error bound satisfies the inequality

-Note that the bound (3.20) does not involve the computation of λ_f or δx_f .
+Note that the bound (3.19) does not involve the computation of λ_f or δx_f .

-The use of an a posteriori error bound depending on a primal-dual problem in adaptive finite elements was studied in Section 12.2 (p.
-100) of Rincon-Camacho (2011).
+The use of an a posteriori error bound depending on a primal-dual problem in adaptive finite elements was studied in Rincon-Camacho (2011).

-In the next section we describe how to make use of the bound (3.20) in order to algorithmically construct the 'fine' problem from the 'coarse' one.
+In the next section we describe how to make use of the bound (3.19) in order to algorithmically construct the 'fine' problem from the 'coarse' one.